A Blog About Current Issues in White Collar Defense

 Why have cases come out differently?
 An obvious reason for any disparity would be application of different state’s laws to determine what makes a negligence or breach of contract claim.
 There are some important takeaways for companies to consider: The New York case, Sackin v.
 TransPerfect Global, involved a phishing scam while the Pennsylvania case, Enslin v.
 The Coca-Cola Company, involved a rogue employee stealing company laptops.
 A phishing scam conceivably can be foreseen and prevented through employee training.
 Employee theft is harder to anticipate and prevent.
 And so a court may be more inclined to impose liability on a company where the breach might have been prevented by reasonable measures.
 Another important distinction is that the employer in the Pennsylvania case, Coca-Cola, had a code of conduct that expressly outlined the company’s responsibilities with employee data.
 The employee could not turn around easily to claim contractual obligations beyond those clearly defined by the company.

-How Can You Shore Up Your Company and Protect Against Such Lawsuits?
+How Can You Shore Up Your Company for Leaking Your Information?

 These court cases provide some important guidance to companies.
 You should anticipate a legal battle if you do not take reasonable measures to protect your employees’ data.
 This means you should: